top of page

 Reflections

 When we are born, we don't know how to live.
-We're not aware of ourselves, our separateness from our mothers.
+We're not aware of ourselves or our separateness from our mothers.
 We don't ask questions, at least not consciously.
 When we go to preschool, we feel anticipation, curiosity, and sometimes anxiety.
 School teaches us how to take directions from others.
 We are being guided.
 Perhaps this is why the first thing we say to our therapist is: I don't know how to do therapy.
 I often answer with a simple: it's your space, it's your playgroun

 3 min read